ikemen-engine/modules/external/mods/trials/README.md

 ; trial.guardmode - optional - valid options are none, auto.
 Defaults to none if unspecified.
 ; trial.dummybuttonjam - optional - valid options are none, a, b, c, x, y, z, start, d, w.
 Defaults to none if unspecified.
 ; dummymode, guardmode, and dummybuttonjam are defined once per trial.
 The other parameters can be defined for each trial step - notice the syntax, where X is the trial number.
-; trial.valvarmonitor - optional - (pairs of comma-separated integers, can specify 0..n pairs).
-Used to determine whether a trial should be displayed based on the specified variable and variable value pair(s) in this field.
+; trial.varvalpairs - optional - (comma-separated integers, specified in pairs, can specify 0..n pairs).
+Used to determine whether a trial should be displayed based on the specified variable and value pair(s) in this field.
 Useful if a trial should only be displayed when character has a specific variable/value pair set, such as being in a specific groove or mode.
+If specified, the trial will only be displayed if all variable-value pairs return true.
+These variable-value pairs should only be for the character (not for helpers).

 ; trialstep.X.text - optional - (string).
 Text for trial step (only displayed in vertical trials layout).
 ; trialstep.X.glyphs - optional - (string, see Glyph documentation [https://github.com/ikemen-engine/Ikemen-GO/wiki/Miscellaneous-info#movelists] for syntax).
 Same syntax as movelist glyphs.
 Glyphs are displayed in vertical and horizontal trials layouts.